Doctoral dissertation

 Monograph dissertations

 A monograph dissertation is a scholarly work issued under the name of the writer alone and based on independent research.
 Previously published work shall not be accepted as a monograph.
 Before completing the dissertation proper, however, the author of a monograph may publish articles on related topics and refer to these in the dissertation.
 Direct quotes from the dissertation cannot be published later under a research group.
-The length of a monograph dissertation is normally maximum 250 pages.
+The length of a monograph dissertation is normally maximum 250 pages, including appendices and the list of references.
 Supervisors of monographs must take particular care to ensure the quality of the manuscript before it is submitted for preliminary examination.

 Article-based dissertations

-An article-based dissertation typically comprises several peer-reviewed scholarly articles related to a single topic and a summarising report which is considered the dissertation proper.
+An article-based dissertation typically comprises 2-3 peer-reviewed scholarly articles related to a single topic and a summarising report which is considered the dissertation proper.
 The number of articles depends on the extent, the scientific quality and significance of the articles, the publishing forum, as well as, the own contribution of the writer.
-If the number of original articles is small (1-2), special attention is paid to high quality of the research and the amount of work done.
-In addition, thesis committee (follow-up group) is to make a statement in favour of the public dissertation and the doctoral candidate is to indicate their significant contribution in the original articles of the dissertation with a report signed by the candidate and their supervisor.
+If the number of original articles is small (1), special attention is paid to high quality of the research and the amount of work done.
+In addition, the doctoral candidate is to indicate their significant contribution in the original articles of the dissertation with a report signed by the candidate and their supervisor.
 The report is to be more detailed than usually (with the accuracy of each individual test/experiment or analysis).

 The doctoral candidate writes the summarising report, which is a synthesis of the articles in the dissertation including the literary review.
 The summarising report of an article-based dissertation must present the background, objectives, methods, material, results, discussion and conclusions of the research.
 The summarising report must be a balanced work based on both the publications included in the dissertation and the research literature.